uchicago-dsi/climate-cabinet-campaign-finance-tracker/data/README.md

 *************************************************************************

 Races included (i.e state legislator, mayoral, city council, etc)
-- Seems to be filed by any candidates running for any level of government.
+- Seems to be filed by any candidates running for any level of government, notably statewide, legislative, and judicial offices (general and municipal elections)

 Years that the Dataset covers
 1987-2023